genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 There are quite a few more interesting resources such as [composing styles, partial CSS and CSS Directives](https://www.fast.design/docs/fast-element/leveraging-css) provided by FAST.
 Make sure to check that out!

-By now, you should have a good understanding on how to build web components based on FAST.
+By now, you should have a good understanding of how to build web components based on FAST.
 But, again, make sure to check [FAST official documentation](https://www.fast.design/docs/fast-element/defining-elements).

 ### Exercise 1.1